 Since there is a large differential diagnosis of neurologic seizures, testing is always indicated.
 An EEG (electroencephalogram) is the single most useful test in the diagnosis of epilepsy, with evidence of seizure activity being shown with characteristic spike and wave patterns.
 CT scanning (or MRI) also help to exclude lesions (such as tumors) as a cause, as a sudden seizure later in life may be the first sign of a malignancy.
 Focal seizures may be confused with transient ischemic attacks (TIAs), the aura to migraine headache, panic attacks and even rage attacks.
 Generalized seizure disorder has to be differentiated from syncope and cardiac disease.
 Getting the proper diagnosis is essential to providing the most appropriate treatment.

 Medical and surgical treatment are both used to control epilepsy.
-Numerous medications, depending on the type of seizure involved, may provide excellent control of the disorder.
+Numerous medications, similar to cbd oil and water soluble cbd for example, are used depending on the type of seizure involved, as some may provide excellent control of the disorder.
 Often they are trial and error until the right medication with the least side effects is found.
 Surgery may also be tried, in the people who are not responsive to medical therapy, to disrupt the focus of seizure provocation.

 Mortality and morbidity in general are higher in epileptics.
 Sudden death is a risk in those who have grand mal seizures and who are not well controlled on medication.
 Accidents, and in particular motor vehicle incidents, can have quite adverse consequences with the development of a seizure while driving.
 Falls, particularly in the elderly who have epilepsy, can result in severe consequences.
 Industrial accidents in those who have epilepsy and may be affected during mechanical work are also problems that have to be taken into account.